ewingjm/power-playwright/README.md

 Controls that are added to a model-driven app form are typically added as a control _class_.
 This means that the specific PCF control that gets rendered is not defined within the form and may change over time.
 An example of this is the read-only subgrid class.
 Microsoft have updated the control used for this class from **MscrmControls.Grid.PCFGridControl** to **Microsoft.PowerApps.PowerAppsOneGrid**.

-PowerPlaywright allows you to retrieve an instance of control on a form either by specifying the class interface or the control interface.
+Power Playwright allows you to retrieve an instance of control on a form either by specifying the class interface or the control interface.
 The latter is only used in cases where the control has been specified explicitly on the form.
-PowerPlaywright will automatically redirect requests for a control class to the right implementation.
+Power Playwright will automatically redirect requests for a control class to the right implementation.

 Control class interfaces can be found in the `PowerPlaywright.Framework.Controls.Pcf.Classes` namespace.